 The events of Chanukah took place about 150 years after the death of Alexander the Great (323 BCE), which brought 40 years of civil war to his empire.
 Eventually, the empire was divided into 3 smaller empires: the Antigonid Empire in Greece, the Selucid Empire in Mesopotamia and Persia, and the Ptolemaic Kingdom in Egypt, Judea and Cyrenaica (Libya).
 By the time Antiochus IV Epiphanes assumed the throne of the Selucid empire in 175 BCE, Judea was under Selucid control.
 He began his oppression of the Jewish people in 167 BCE, after his attempt to conquer Egypt was thwarted by threats from Rome.
 Antiochus's initial anger at the Judeans was for the ousting of Menelaus from the office of High Priest, to which Antiochus had appointed him.

 The Maccabees redeemed Jerusalem and re-dedicated the Holy Temple in 165 BCE.
 While they won religious freedom, the Jews never completely regained their political independence.
 Jewish kings reigned but were often vassals to greater political empires.
 Sadly, the era following the great Maccabean uprising is one known for corruption and treachery.

 The Maccabeans began their reign just as a powerful new empire was emerging: Rome.
 Julius Caeser was born in the year 100 BCE.
 Just 100 years after the Maccabean victory, Pompey brought the Roman army into Judea at the invitation of Hyrcanus and Aristobolus, the two Hasmonean brothers who were vying for the throne.
 It was the beginning of a very sad ending to an inspiring victory!

-This Treat was last posted on December 5, 2012.
+This Treat was lasted posted on December 5, 2013.